Friend’s School of PortlandInstitutional ME

-INTUS Triple Pane Windows
+INTUS Triple Pane Windows & Doors

 The Friends School of Portland is a pre-K through 8th grade day school independent of public schools.
 Its practices stem from long-held Quaker beliefs and traditions.
 More than its airy classrooms, wooded trails or expansive windows, the greatest advantage at the new Friends School of Portland is what the building lacks: utility bills.